Offline Equilibrium Finding: Related Work Overview

-Foerster et al.~\cite{foerster2017learning} propose a method named Learning with Opponent-Learning Awareness (LOLA), in which each agent shapes the anticipated learning of the other agents in the environment.
+\citet{foerster2017learning} propose a method named Learning with Opponent-Learning Awareness (LOLA), in which each agent shapes the anticipated learning of the other agents in the environment.
 Further, the opponents may still be learning continuously during execution.
-Therefore, Al-Shedivat et al.~\cite{al2017continuous} propose a method based on meta policy gradient named Mata-MPG.
+Therefore, \citet{al2017continuous} propose a method based on a meta-policy gradient named Mata-MPG.
 It uses trajectories from current opponents to perform multiple meta-gradient steps and constructs a policy that favors updating the opponents.
-Meta-MAPG~\cite{kim2021policy} extends this method by including an additional term that accounts for the impact of the agent’s current policy on the future policies of opponents, similar to LOLA.
-Yu et al.~\cite{yu2021model} propose model-based opponent modeling (MBOM), which employs the environment model to adapt to various opponents.
-In the OEF setting, our goal is to compute the NE strategy based on the offline dataset.
-Applying opponent modeling is not enough since the opponent will always best respond to the agent.
+Meta-MAPG~\cite{kim2021policy} extends this method by including an additional term that accounts for the impact of the agent’s current policy on the future policies of opponents, similar to LOLA. \citet{yu2021model} propose model-based opponent modeling (MBOM), which employs the environment model to adapt to various opponents.
+In the OEF setting, our goal is to compute the equilibrium strategy based on the offline dataset.
+Applying opponent modeling is not enough for calculating the equilibrium strategy in the OEF setting since the opponent will always best respond to the agent.

+\textbf{Equilibrium Finding Algorithms.} The contemporary state-of-the-art algorithms for solving imperfect-information extensive-form games may be roughly divided into two groups: no-regret methods derived from CFR, and incremental strategy-space generation methods of the PSRO framework.